-The Helmholtz Association is the only research organisation in Germany whose mission is to set up, operate and continue to develop large research infrastructures, such as particle accelerators, research vessels and aircraft.
-Its facilities are made available to teams from universities and non-university research institutes both within Germany and abroad.
+Helmholtz sets up and operates unique research infrastructures and large-scale facilities, such as particle accelerators, research vessels and aircraft.
+Its facilities are made available to researchers from universities and non-university research institutes both within Germany and abroad.

-The Association has three instruments to enable Helmholtz Centres to achieve their goals:
+The Association has several instruments to enable Helmholtz Centres to achieve their goals, e.g.: